eunicode/portfolio-js/notes.md

-`Access to script at 'file:///Users/eunice/github/boilerplate-gulp-basic/app/js/script.js' from origin 'null' has been blocked by CORS policy: The response is invalid.`
+ERROR: `Access to script at 'file:///Users/eunice/github/boilerplate-gulp-basic/app/js/script.js' from origin 'null' has been blocked by CORS policy: The response is invalid.`

 ES6 module support in Chrome 62/Chrome Canary 64, does not work locally, CORS error<br>
 https://stackoverflow.com/questions/46992463/es6-module-support-in-chrome-62-chrome-canary-64-does-not-work-locally-cors-er?rq=1